 Known for: Thai bean to bar chocolate bars & bonbons

-The newest chocolate cafe in Bangkok, PARADAi has already received 2 International Chocolate Awards in the 2018 Asia-Pacific competition, and gotten overwhelmingly positive reviews from the public.
-All the cacao they use comes from their own farm in Nakhon Si Thammarat, a region in southern Thailand just south of Chumphon, where much of the cacao in Thailand is grown.
+One of the newest chocolate cafes in Bangkok, PARADAi has already received 2 International Chocolate Awards in the 2018 Asia-Pacific competition, and gotten overwhelmingly positive reviews from the public.
+All the cacao they use (except their new Belize bar) comes from their own farm in Nakhon Si Thammarat, a region in southern Thailand just south of Chumphon, where much of the cacao in Thailand is grown.
+Just one block from Khao San Road (backpacker street), their cafe is very open and naturally-lit, great for taking pictures.

-Offering both a dark chocolate and a milk chocolate, PARADAi celebrates the contrasts of Thai landscape with their colorful, jungle-esque packaging, similar for both their bars and bonbons.
-They use an impressively intricate mold for their bars, but the bonbons will likely be the first to catch your eye with their delicate flavors and bright slashes of color.
-Keep an eye our for non-Thai origins coming soon to their store, and don’t forget to grab a Thai tea or coffee before you go.
+PARADAi offers both dark chocolate and milk chocolate, celebrating the contrasts of Thai landscape with their colorful, jungle-esque packaging, similar for both their bars and bonbons.
+They use an impressively intricate mold for their bars, but the bonbons will likely be the first to catch your eye with their delicate flavors and bright slashes of color (my favorites are the Rose and the Passion Fruit & Sesame).
+Save some room for their famous iced chocolate drink before you go.

 Address: 197 Thanon Tanao, Khwaeng Wat Bowon Niwet, Khet Phra Nakhon, Krung Thep Maha Nakhon 10200 (see map below)